silhouetteUA/AsciiArtify/doc/POC.md

 ## Accessing the ArgoCD GUI

-Please refer to the following guid how to retrieve ArgoCD password and open the GUI
+Please refer to the following guide how to retrieve ArgoCD password and open/access the GUI

 ![](../.data/argocd_gui_access.gif)